saudraees/news-aggregator/README.md

 Build the Docker image

-**docker build -t news-aggregator-ui .**
+**docker build -t news-aggregator .**

 Run the Docker container

-**docker run -p 3000:3000 news-aggregator-ui**
+**docker run -p 3000:3000 news-aggregator**

 where

--t news-aggregator-ui: Tags the image with the name news-aggregator-ui.
+-t news-aggregator: Tags the image with the name news-aggregator.

 . : Specifies the current directory as the build context.